-"Spend (on big data projects) wisely.
+"Spend (on big data) wisely.
 Follow a CRAWL - WALK - RUN strategy."

-For more than 35 years, IRI has been the proven performer for preparing and manipulating multiple data sources data across industries, geographies, and Unix/Windows platforms.
+For more than three dozen years, IRI has been the proven performer for preparing and manipulating multiple data sources across industries, geographies, and Unix/Windows platforms.
 Find out why you may only need:

-- one I/O pass, that combines data transformation, conversion, protection, and reporting.
+- one I/O pass, combining data transformation, protection, and reporting.

 Big Data Protection - mask, encrypt, pseudonymize, de-ID, hash, tokenize, etc. data as you transform and provide it.

-Big Data Provisioning - bulk load DBs with pre-sorted files, create replicas and federated views, franchise (subset) for BI/analytic tools, generate reports (via SortCL scripts or ODA into BIRT), and create test data.
+Big Data Provisioning - bulk load with pre-sorted data, create replicas and federated views, franchise (munge, subset) for BI/analytic tools, write reports , feed BIRT directly, or create big test data.